-How do you calculate couples counseling cost, or for that matter the advantages it can yield?
+How do you calculate the cost of therapy for couples, or for that matter, the advantages it can yield?

-Obviously there are financial as well as emotional effects involved, and the latter may be the more significant by far.
-Being on your own, and especially breaking up after a long time together with another person, can be hard and depressing.
-Then there's the sunk cost: all the time and effort you've already put into building that relationship can be forever lost virtually overnight.
-However you choose to do the math, employing couples counseling to deal with existing relationship problems, or preventing them from arising in the first place, is one of the best investments you can possibly make in your happiness.
+Obviously, there are financial and emotional matters involved, and the latter may be more significant by far.
+Then there are the immaterial costs: all the time and effort you have already put into building that relationship can be forever lost in a short amount of time.
+At the end of the day, though, however you choose to do the math, employing couples therapy to deal with existing relationship problems or preventing them from arising in the first place is one of the best investments you can make in your happiness.

-It may be possible to reduce this up-front expense by seeing a couple’s therapist who is still undergoing the practical portion of their training, contacting church or social groups or dipping into your health insurance.
+It may be possible to reduce this up-front expense by seeing a couple’s therapist who is still undergoing the practical portion of their training (such as an intern at a therapy practice), contacting your local church or social groups, or dipping into your health insurance.
+You may be wondering, is therapy covered by insurance?
+Yes, some do.
 This limits the amount of choice you have, though, and may mean having to see a less qualified counselor or one who doesn't specialize in your particular kind of problem.

 The Financial And Emotional Cost Of Divorce And Separation